tnewcomb20/meplan.github.io/README.md

 ## Usability Goals and Benchmark Tasks:

-1. The system should be easy for students to learn and navigate.
-   - Usability Goal: New users should be able to perform essential tasks within 30 minutes of use.

-2. Efficiency: The system should enable students to manage their assignments and tasks efficiently.
-   - Usability Goal: Users should be able to add a new assignment, set a due date, and categorize it in under 2 minutes.

-3. Error Minimization: The system should prevent common user errors in task management.
-   - Usability Goal: Users should make no more than 2 errors while using the system in a 30-minute session.

-4. User Satisfaction: The system should provide a positive user experience and meet the needs of students.
-   - Usability Goal: Users should rate their overall satisfaction with the system at an average of 4 or above on a 5-point Likert scale.

-5. Task Completion: Users should be able to complete common tasks without difficulty.
-   - Usability Goal: 90% of users should successfully complete the following tasks within a set time frame:
-     - Add a new assignment
-     - Set a due date
-     - Categorize an assignment
-     - Mark an assignment as complete

-## Benchmark Tasks:

-1. Add a New Assignment:
-   - Task: User should add a new assignment to the system.
-   - Success Criteria: User successfully adds an assignment with a title, description, and due date.

-2. Set a Due Date:
-   - Task: User should set a due date for an existing assignment.
-   - Success Criteria: User successfully assigns a due date to an assignment.

-3. Categorize an Assignment:
-   - Task: User should categorize an assignment into a specific subject or course.
-   - Success Criteria: User successfully assigns an assignment to a specific category.

-4. Mark an Assignment as Complete:
-   - Task: User should mark an assignment as complete.
-   - Success Criteria: User successfully marks an assignment as complete, and it is visually indicated as such in the system.

-5. Search for an Assignment:
-   - Task: User should search for a specific assignment within the system.
-   - Success Criteria: User successfully finds the assignment they were searching for.

-6. View Upcoming Assignments:
-   - Task: User should view a list of upcoming assignments and their due dates.
-   - Success Criteria: User can easily access a list of upcoming assignments and their due dates.

-7. User Registration and Profile Setup:
-   - Task: New user should register on the website and set up their profile.
-   - Success Criteria: User completes the registration process and sets up their profile without encountering difficulties.

-8. Receive Assignment Reminders:
-   - Task: User should set up assignment reminders or notifications.
-   - Success Criteria: User successfully configures assignment reminders and receives a test notification.

-9. Sync with Calendar:
-   - Task: User should sync their assignment due dates with their personal calendar (e.g., Google Calendar).
-   - Success Criteria: User can integrate their assignment due dates with an external calendar successfully.

-10. Export/Print Assignment List:
-    - Task: User should be able to export or print a list of assignments for offline use.
-    - Success Criteria: User can generate a printable or exportable assignment list without difficulty.
+###Usability Goals:

+• **Learnability and Navigation:**
+   - *Goal:* The system should be intuitive for new users, allowing them to perform essential tasks with ease within 30 minutes of use.
+This encompasses tasks like adding assignments, setting due dates, and marking assignments as complete.

+• **Efficiency:**
+   - *Goal:* The system should empower users to efficiently manage assignments.
+Users should be able to add a new assignment, set a due date, and categorize it in under 2 minutes, ensuring that the platform supports quick and productive task management.

+• **Error Minimization:**
+   - *Goal:* The system should be designed to minimize user errors.
+Users should make no more than 2 errors while using the system during a 30-minute session, promoting a frustration-free experience.

+• **User Satisfaction:**
+   - *Goal:* The system should provide a positive user experience that aligns with students' needs.
+Users should rate their overall

+• **Task Completion:**
+   - *Goal:* Users should be able to complete common tasks without difficulty.
+The following tasks should be accomplishable by 90% of users within a set time frame:
+     - Adding a new assignment
+     - Setting a due date
+     - Categorizing an assignment
+     - Marking an assignment as complete

+### Benchmark Tasks:

+• **Add a New Assignment:**
+   - *Task:* Users should easily add a new assignment, including providing a title, description, and due date.

+• **Set a Due Date:**
+   - *Task:* Users should be able to set a due date for an existing assignment quickly and without confusion.

+•  **Categorize an Assignment:**
+   - *Task:* Users should efficiently categorize an assignment into a specific subject or course, ensuring an organized and intuitive system.

+• **Mark an Assignment as Complete:**
+   - *Task:* Users should mark an assignment as complete, with a clear visual indication of its completion status for effective task management.

+• **Search for an Assignment:**
+   - *Task:* Users should easily find a specific assignment within the system, allowing for quick access and retrieval.

+• **View Upcoming Assignments:**
+   - *Task:* Users should access a list of upcoming assignments and their due dates without hassle, facilitating effective time planning.

+• **User Registration and Profile Setup:**
+   - *Task:* New users should complete the registration process and set up their profiles without encountering difficulties, ensuring a smooth onboarding experience.

+• **Receive Assignment Reminders:**
+   - *Task:* Users should be able to set up assignment reminders or notifications effortlessly and should successfully receive a test notification as a confirmation.